 Our Director and Co-founder Justin Sollitt has spent close to 20 years operating internationally as an aircraft broker transacting deals in over 30 countries.
 Below he shares his experience.

 "Aircraft and helicopter trading is among the worlds largest targets for scams because fundamentally:

-> The transactions are often international and can be legitimately in any country.
+> The transaction can legitimately include parties in any country.

-> The money involved in a single transaction is nearly always significant.
+> The money involved in a single transaction is normally significant.

 > Unlike a land or property sale that is normally orchestrated and governed under Gov't legislation, aviation transactions are completely unregulated.

 1. Always trust your intuition and apply common sense.
 If you feel something is just not right, most likely it isn’t.

 2. Don’t persist with any deal that is tedious or very difficult to get information out of the seller, or where getting clarification on any information is subject to your sending money.
 There is a big difference between hard negotiation and a seller being plain evasive or obstructive - that normally involves trying to force you to send money.